 To be considered for a waiver or challenge examination in any required course of the curriculum, the student must complete and submit the appropriate (Entry-Level or Post-Professional) Course Waiver Application Form found on the Office of Academic and Student Affairs website.
-Deadlines for receipt of completed forms are available on this website or from the Office of the Assistant/Associate Dean for Academic Affairs.
-Documentation that, at a minimum, must be submitted to the Assistant/Associate Dean for Academic Affairs in support of a request to waive a required course includes:
+Deadlines for receipt of completed forms are available on this website or from the Office of Academic and Student Affairs.
+Documentation that, at a minimum, must be submitted to the Assistant/Associate Dean in the Office of Academic Affairs in support of a request to waive a required course includes: